Earth's energy budget

 Earth's energy budget is vital in establishing the Earth's climate.
 When the energy budget balances, the temperature on the Earth stays relatively constant, with no overall increase or decrease in average temperature.
 The energy coming in to the Earth comes from the Sun, and over the surface of the planet this incoming radiation has a rate of transport of .
 A thorough explanation of how this value is determined can be found here.

-Not all of this energy reaches the Earths atmosphere or surface however, as some is reflected by clouds or the atmosphere.
+However, not all of this energy reaches the Earth's atmosphere or surface as some is reflected by clouds or the atmosphere.
 The energy that does pass through is absorbed by the atmosphere or the surface, and then moves around through convection, evaporation, or in the form of latent heat.
 Finally, when the energy exits the Earth it can do so by emission from the surface of the Earth, by clouds, or by the atmosphere.
 Some of the energy that is radiated by the surface of the Earth is absorbed by clouds and greenhouse gases in the atmosphere and then re-emitted downwards, which is how the surface of the Earth is heated and kept at a habitable temperature.
 This process of heating is known as the greenhouse effect.
 Overall, the energy that exits the Earth in different forms, when added together is equal to the energy that is absorbed by different parts of the Earth.

 The incoming energy to the Earth and the outgoing energy from the Earth do not actually balance.
 This imbalance is partially caused by the incoming energy from the Sun—which varies with the seasons and changes in the composition of the Earth's atmosphere.
 Changes in the composition of Earth's atmosphere alters the quantity of energy absorbed and reflected by the atmosphere seen in Figure 1.
 Changing factors such as these result in a very small, but significant energy imbalance on the Earth.